surfnet-niels/connect-federation-1.1/openid-connect-federation-1_1.md

 status

 :   REQUIRED.
 Case-sensitive string value indicating the status of the Trust Mark.
-Values defined by this specification are:
+Values defined by this specification are listed below.
+Additional status values MAY be defined and used in addition to those listed:

-    []{.break}

-    active
-    :   The Trust Mark is active
+    -   `active`: The Trust Mark is active
-    :

-    expired
-    :   The Trust Mark has expired
+    -   `expired`: The Trust Mark has expired
-    :

-    revoked
-    :   The Trust Mark was revoked
+    -   `revoked`: The Trust Mark was revoked
-    :

-    invalid
-    :   Signature validation failed or another error was detected :
+    -   `invalid`: Signature validation failed or another error was detected
-:   Additional status values MAY be defined and used in addition to those above.

 Additional Trust Mark Status claims MAY be defined and used in addition to the one above.